 Dat e: Athlete's Name: То whom it may concern, Ath Con letes who sustain a suspected concussion should be managed according to the Canadian Guideline on cussion in Sport.
 Accordingly, I have personally completed a Medical Assessment on this patient.
 Res ults of Medical Assessment This patient has not been diagnosed with a concussion and can resume full participation in school, work, and sport activities without restriction.
 This patient has not been diagnosed with a concussion but the assessment led to the following diagnosis and recommendations: This patient has been diagnosed with a concussion.
 The goal of concussion management is to allow complete recovery of the patient's concussion by promoting a safe and gradual return to school and sport activities.
 The patient has been instructed to avoid all recreational and organized sports or activities that could potentially place them at risk of another concussion or head injury.
-Starting on Oth er comments: Thar nk-you very much in advance for your understanding.
+Starting on(date), I would ask that the patient be allowed to participate in school and low-risk physical activities as tolerated and only at a level that does not bring on or worsen their concussion symptoms.
+The above patient should not return to any full contact practices or games until the coach has been provided with a Medical Clearance Letter provided by a medical doctor or nurse practitioner in accordance with the Canadian Guideline on Concussion in Sport .
+Oth er comments: Thar nk-you very much in advance for your understanding.
 You rs Sincerely, 2000 ature/print M.D. / N.P. (circle appropriate desi gnation)

-\In rural or northern regions, the Medical Assessment Letter may be completed by a nurse with pre-arranged access to a medical doctor or nurse practitioner.
+In rural or northern regions, the Medical Assessment Letter may be completed by a nurse with pre-arranged access to a medical doctor or nurse practitioner.
 Forms completed by other licensed healthcare professionals should not otherwise be accepted.